-- 1.8.1 Systems should be in place to ensure that directors or senior managers who have responsibilities in both Scottish Water and associate entities do not face a conflict of interest. - 1.8.2 No individual, in such a position, should be able to influence either the purchase or supply of goods, services and supplies.
+- 1.8.1 Systems should be in place to ensure that directors or senior managers who have responsibilities in both Scottish Water and associate entities do not face a conflict of interest.
+Clear guidance should be given to directors and senior managers in the event that a conflict of interest arises. - 1.8.2 No individual, in such a position, should be able to influence either the purchase or supply of goods, services and supplies.
 Where cross-directorships exist these should be described in the commentary to the N Tables of the Annual Return and in the Regulatory Accounts.

 Transparency with regard to the existence of such cross-directorships will mitigate public concerns.